-This Appendix outlines the requirements for the stochastic models used to simulate fund performance Specifically, it sets certain standards that must be satisfied and offers guidance to the actuary in the development and validation of the scenario models.
-Background material and analysis is-are presented to support the recommendation.
+This Appendix outlines the requirements for the stochastic models used to simulate fund performance20.
+Specifically, it sets certain standards that must be satisfied and offers guidance to the actuary in the development and validation of the scenario models.
+Background material and analysis are presented to support the recommendation.
 The Appendix focuses on the S&P 500 as a proxy for returns on a broadly diversified U.S. equity fund, but there is also advice on how the techniques and requirements would apply to other types of funds.
+General modeling considerations such as the number of scenarios and projection frequency are also discussed.

-The calibration points given in this Aappendix are applicable to gross returns (before the deduction of any fees or charges).
+The calibration points given in this appendix are applicable to gross returns (before the deduction of any fees or charges).
 To determine the net returns appropriate for the projections required by the Guideline, the actuary shall reflect applicable fees and contractholder charges in the development of projected account values.
 The projections shall also include the costs of managing the investments and converting the assets into cash when necessary.

-As a general rule, funds with higher expected returns should have higher expected volatilities and in the absence of well-documented mitigating factors (e.g., a highly reliable and favorable correlation to other fund returns), should lead to higher reserve requirements20.
+As a general rule, funds with higher expected returns should have higher expected volatilities and in the absence of well-documented mitigating factors (e.g., a highly reliable and favorable correlation to other fund returns), should lead to higher reserve requirements21.